Skip to Content

 Lemony Snicket

 Over the years I’ve changed my morning routine a lot.
 As my kids have gotten older and my work-life balance has shifted and my own needs have changed, I’ve noticed that my morning routine actually has less in it than it once did.
-But the things I do now are important and really work to set me up for the day.
+But the things I do now are important for my self-care and really work to set me up for the day.

 In the true spirit of minimalism, I let go of activities that just cluttered my morning and intentionally kept in those that added value, purpose or joy to my morning!